-INCA's 3-year operating budget is included as an attachment.
-Please note that INCA anticipates approximately \$2.15MM in grant funds from the Albertson Family Foundation to assist with operating costs.
-These funds are spread out over 5 years (including one preoperational year) and close budgetary gaps until enrollment increases to the point where grant support is no longer necessary to operate the academic program at full capacity.
-Additionally, both the founding principal and assistant principal are receiving fellowships through Bluum, which enables them to be in Idaho early to help set up and launch the school.
+NICA's 3-year operating budget is included as an attachment.
+Please note that NICA anticipates approximately \$1.4MM in grant funds from the Albertson Family Foundation to assist with operating costs.
+These funds are spread out over five years (including one preoperational year) and close budgetary gaps until enrollment increases to the point where grant support is no longer necessary to operate the academic program at full capacity.
+Additionally, the founding principal is receiving a fellowship through Bluum and the assistant principal is receiving a fellowship through the Borbonus Family Foundation.
+These fellowships enable the school's leadership team well in advance of opening to help set up and launch the school.